jschirrmacher/netvis/README.md

   explicitly shown by other opened nodes.
 - newConnection - create a new connection after asking the user about the name for the connected node.
+- showDetails - hides the SVG with the network representation and calls the `showDetails` handler with the loaded detail data.

 Another attribute, `data-visible` is an optional one, which identifies if the button should be displayed or not.
 Set this to `node.open` for example